How 11 Premier League clubs could qualify for European football this season

 While finishing in the top four of the Premier League is usually required to qualify for the Champions League, this season has seen an additional spot be given to the Premier League, meaning five English teams will be competing in Europe's top competition in the 2025/26 season.

-Liverpool, who are clear favourites to win the Premier League this year, are in the strongest position to qualify, along with Arsenal - who are currently odds-on to finish in the top four.
+Liverpool, who are already favourites to win the Premier League next season, are in the strongest position to qualify, along with Arsenal - who are currently odds-on to finish in the top four.

 After an excellent run of form, Newcastle are also tipped by the bookies to hold on and finish fourth or higher, alongside champions Manchester City, who are looking to qualify for their 14th consecutive season of Champions League football.